-Bicycle Nova Scotia is excited to be taking another important step in development of bicycling routes, with the creation of a Bicycle Route Wayfinding Guide.
+Bicycle Nova Scotia is excited to announce another important step in development of bicycling routes, with the creation of a Bicycle Route Wayfinding Guide.
 Throughout the province there is an extensive network of roads and trails that include many junctions, connections and destinations.
 An attractive and consistent wayfinding system will ensure a seamless rider experience.

 The Blue Route is a particular focus, as well as well-loved local trails that intersect with it, but the Wayfinding Guide is intended to be a useful tool for on-road bikeway and trail route managers, anywhere in Nova Scotia.